subtitled Avagy a Kalandorok krónikái

 - Fantasy World Map: One suspiciously reminiscent of the Mediterranean-Sea.

-- Gameplay and Story Segregation: OK.
-There is the game and the gamestats that say what a character can or cannot do, and there are the official novels and other assorted background material that give backstory, flavor etc..
-The former has nothing do with the later!
-Or vice versa.
-AT ALL!
+- Gameplay and Story Segregation: There is the game and the gamestats that say what a character can or cannot do, and there are the official novels and other assorted background material that give backstory, flavor etc. They don't match.

 - Hub City: Erion the City of Adventurers.

-- Insistent Terminology: Adventurer is Kalandozó not Kalandor learn the difference!
+- Adventurer is Kalandozó not Kalandor learn the difference!
 (Despite the subtitle.)

 - Jerkass Gods: The default setting.
 If they aren't jerks they are evil (the one god Ranagol, Orwella from the Pyarron pantheon etc.) or mad (the Kyr god Tharr, Della from the Pyarron pantheon).
 The Godly Non Interference Clause is a very very good thing.